-Both the Jehovah's Witnesses (who wrongly deny the deity of Christ) and the United Pentecostals (also known as Apostolics or Jesus Only), who affirm the deity of Christ, teach erroneously about the two separate personages of the Heavenly Father and the Lord Jesus.
+Both the Jehovah's Witnesses, who wrongly deny the deity of Christ, and the United Pentecostals (also known as Apostolics or Jesus Only), who affirm the deity of Christ, teach erroneously about the two separate personages of the Heavenly Father and the Lord Jesus.
 The Jehovah's Witnesses misrepresent Christians who believe in the Trinity by saying that we teach Jesus is the Father; while the United Pentecostals will argue that Jesus is the Father meaning the Father and Son are the same person.
 Much doctrinal confusion, to say the least, has been created by these groups and their teachings.
 Yet, all along the bible answers in the affirmative the question Is Jesus God?

 The word both indicates plurality and is found in Scripture distinguishing the Father from the Son: